 A damage detection and location scheme for offshore wind turbine jacket structures based on global modal properties

-Structural failures of offshore wind turbine substructures might be less likely than failures of other equipment of the wind turbine generator, but they pose a high risk due to the possibility of catastrophic consequences.
-Significant costs are linked to offshore operations like inspections and maintenance, thus remote monitoring shows promise for cost-efficient structural integrity management.
-This work is aimed to investigate the feasibility of a two-level detection, in terms of anomaly identification and location, in the jacket structure of an offshore wind turbine.
+Structural failures of offshore wind substructures might be less likely than failures of other equipments of the offshore wind turbines, but they pose a high risk due to the possibility of catastrophic consequences.
+Significant costs are linked to offshore operations, like inspections and maintenance activities, thus remote monitoring shows promise for a cost-efficient structural integrity management.
+This work aims to investigate the feasibility of a two-level detection, in terms of anomaly identification and location, in the jacket support structure of an offshore wind turbine.
 A monitoring scheme is suggested by basing the detection on a database of simulated modal properties of the structure for different failure scenarios.
-The detection model identifies the correct anomaly based on three types of modal indicators, namely natural frequency, the modal assurance criterion between mode shapes, and the modal flexibility variation.
-The supervised Fisher’s linear discriminant analysis is applied to transform the modal indicators to maximise the separability of several scenarios.
-A Fuzzy clustering algorithm is then trained to predict the membership of new data to each of the scenarios in the database.
+The detection model identifies the correct anomaly based on three types of modal indicators, namely, natural frequency, the modal assurance criterion between mode shapes, and the modal flexibility variation.
+The supervised Fisher’s linear discriminant analysis is applied to transform the modal indicators to maximize the separability of several scenarios.
+A fuzzy clustering algorithm is then trained to predict the membership of new data to each of the scenarios in the database.
 In a case study, extreme scour phenomena and jacket members’ integrity loss are simulated, together with variations of the structural dynamics for environmental and operating conditions.
 Cross-validation is used to select the best hyperparameters, and the effectiveness of the clustering is validated with slight variations of the environmental conditions.
-The results prove that it is feasible to detect and locate the simulated scenarios via the global monitoring
+The results prove that it is feasible to detect and locate the simulated scenarios via the global monitoring of an offshore wind jacket structure.

 Cevasco, Debora